Code4Thought-Podcast/newsletters/index.md

 # News and Blogs

+## 2 Feb 2023, FOSDEM - Conquer the Chaos
+I am looking forward to my trip to Brussels on 4 Feb 2023 for the [FOSDEM](https://fosdem.org/2023/) conference at the Université Libre.
+The organisers just posted a message on Mastodon calling for volunteers - to conquer the chaos.
+I like that!
+It'll be the first time to cover a conference and I hope it will work out.

 ## 29 Jan 2023, What's Coming this Year?
 The good news is that I there are a number of episodes ready for publishing until summer this year.
 But, as we go into year 3 of Code for Thought, I'd like to expand the podcast:
 - Conference reporting: In person events are happening again and the plan is to start covering conferences and workshops, starting with [FOSDEM](https://fosdem.org/2023/) in Brussels 4 and 5 Feb, followed by the German RSE [conference](https://de-rse23.sciencesconf.org) in Paderborn 20-22 Feb and [JupyterCon](https://www.jupytercon.com) in Paris 10-12 May.